lenra-io/docs/src/markdown/guides/apps/lenra-todo-list.md

 ---
+name: Todo list with Lenra views
-description: Look at this guide to create a todo list app.
+description: Look at this guide to create a todo list app with Lenra views.
 ---

 Now that you know the basics of a Lenra app, we can create our first app : a basic TODO List.